ipni/specs/IPNI.md

     * the following bytes are not yet defined.
 * Named Record
     * Protocol `uvarint` is <TBD> in the multicodec table
-    * the following bytes should be a dag-cbor encoded struct of:
+    * the following bytes should be:
+        * `uvarint` of the number of bytes in the name followed by the Name in bytes.
-        * Name, a string
+            * Name should be a UTF-8 string
-        * Record, a valid dag-cbor type
+        * `uvarint` of the number of bytes in the record followed by the Record bytes

 #### ExtendedProvider